The Players Championship

 After the 2016 edition the greens were changed from Miniverde Bermuda to TiffEagle Bermuda.

-This year there has been further change as they have been over seeded with Velvet Bent/Poa Trivialis.
+Last year there was a further change to the greens as they were over seeded with Velvet Bent/Poa Trivialis.

 After the 2016 edition a course redesign took place, which as well as seeing the greens being re planted saw the 5th, 6th & 12th holes undergo changes.